jmsgrogan/PyChaste/README.md

 conda install chaste
 ```

 This will take 15 to 20 minutes, depending on your internet connection.
-The `chaste` package is approximately 500 MB in size.

 If you do not already have `conda` (a cross platform package manager) you can do: